PwrDetectorController

 If

-is False and the detector is not being calibrated thenpower_offset()
+apply_correctionis False and the detector is not being calibrated thenpower_offset()is subtracted from the measured signal power.The

 - property min_frequency: float